|Go to verse:|

 |1Sm 10:2||- (top)|

 “skin-bottle.”
 The use of containers or “bottles” made from animal skins is a very ancient custom and was still practiced in the East until fairly recent times.
 The most common material that was used for skin-bottles was the skin of a goat or young kid.
 Bottles made from goatskin were used to hold wine, water, milk, and such.

-It was common to keep the skin-bottles upright by tying a rope under the upper thighs of the animal and hang it so it would not tip over, but sometimes a full skin could simply be set upright with the neck pointing up and tied shut.
+It was common to keep the skin-bottles upright by tying a rope under the upper thighs of the animal and hanging it so it would not tip over, but sometimes a full skin could simply be set upright with the neck pointing up and tied shut.
 The rough and mobile life of many of the people of the East made skin-bottles a much better choice for liquids than earthenware pots, and they were much easier to seal.
 If a skin-bottle did get cut or tear, sometimes it could be repaired by sewing or tying it up (cp.
 Josh.
 9:4).

 When the skin-bottles were filled with wine, people had to be careful not to use old skin-bottles that had become hard and inflexible, because Eastern wine finished fermenting in the skin-bottles and would produce gasses that would cause the bottle to burst if it was sealed tightly.
 Jesus used that fact in his teachings (Matt.
 9:17; Mark 2:22; Luke 5:37).